iankamin/MIPS-Autograder/README.md

 # **Installation**

 ## Mac
-Currently There is no executable for mac
+Currently there is no executable for mac
 1. Clone The Repo
    ~~~
    git clone https://github.com/iankamin/MIPS-Autograder